O-Deka-K/MagazinePatcher/README.md

 - Updated to Stratum mod
 - Added logging options.

+### [0.2.1] - 2024-09-10 - Manifest Update
+- Updated manifest.json to say the author is devyndamonster.
+TakeAndHoldTweaker won't work without it.
+TNHFramework works fine with it.

+### [0.2.2] - 2024-09-10 - Documentation Update
+- Previous changelog was incorrect.
+The manifest.json didn't have to be updated and it wasn't.
+The plugin itself had to tell BepInEx that it was the same name as the original version, `h3vr.magazinepatcher.deli`.

 ## Credits
 devyndamonster - For creating this mod and sharing it on GitHub